shankybnl/MobileAutomationFramework/README.md

 Connect your device to your machine or start the emulator.

-*Note: start appium server on your machine if not included programatically *
+*Note: start appium server on your machine if not included programatically*

 ######Run below commands to execute android test:

 $ cd UIAutomation/
 $ ant executeAndroidTest

-Include iOS app on which you want to run test.
+*Include iOS app on which you want to run test.
 Provide its path in config.xml file (iOSAppPath=src/app/path-to-your-iOSfile).
 And write  screen locators in IOSLoginScreen and methods in IOSLoginHelper.
-Now you are ready to run below commands.
+Now you are ready to run below commands.*

 ######Run below commands to execute iOS test:

 $ cd UIAutomation/
-$ ant executeAndroidTest
+$ ant executeiOSTest